 Alleppey Backwaters (Day Trip)

-See Where to Eat in Kochi.
-Highlights: appam with stew at Kayees Biryani (₹80–150), Kerala fish curry at Fort House (₹400–700), seafood at the Chinese fishing net stalls (₹200–500 — buy fish at the nets and have it cooked at adjacent stalls), and Paragon for Malabar biryani (₹200–350).
+Look, Kochi’s food scene alone justifies the trip.
+I’m talking appam with stew at Kayees Biryani (₹80–150), Kerala fish curry at Fort House (₹400–700), and the legendary Chinese fishing net stalls where you pick your fresh fish and watch them cook it right in front of you (₹200–500).
+Oh, and Paragon for Malabar biryani (₹200–350) — do not skip it.

 Money & Payments